Heer Maan Ja: Casting and Announcement

-Imran Raza Kazmi hinted the film on December 30, 2017, in an interview with Daily Times.
-Speaking with the reporter he said, "Our next movie will be a romantic comedy and we plan to start shooting by June 2018".
-This will be the fourth film released under the banner of IRK Films.
-Heer Maan Ja will also be the fourth film from IRK Films directed by Azfar Jafri.
+Imran Raza Kazmi hinted at the film on 30 December 2017, in an interview with Daily Times, stating that his next movie would be a romantic comedy with shooting starting by June 2018.
+This was the fourth film released under the banner of IRK Films and the fourth film from IRK Films directed by Azfar Jafri.

-In an interview with Papperazi about Heer Maan Ja, CEO & Producer IRK Films, Imran Raza Kazmi said, “Heer Maan Ja” will be a different take on films and humor and people will see Hareem (Farooq) and Ali (Rehman Khan) in a completely different look and avatar compared to Parchi.
+In an interview with Papperazi about Heer Maan Ja, CEO & Producer IRK Films, Imran Raza Kazmi said, "Heer Maan Ja" will be a different take on films and humor and people will see Hareem (Farooq) and Ali (Rehman Khan) in a completely different look and avatar compared to Parchi.

 This will be Hareem Farooq's second movie as a lead cast with Ali Rehman Khan, including Parchi released in 2018.
-In an interview with Celeb dhaba Hareem Farooq said " Heer Maan Ja is a family entertainment film with a heavy dose of entertainment and families can enjoy the film on a special occasion like Eid ul Adha.
+In an interview with Celeb dhaba Hareem Farooq said "Heer Maan Ja is a family entertainment film with a heavy dose of entertainment and families can enjoy the film on a special occasion like Eid ul Adha."
 Talking to the media, Director Azfar Jafri said Heer Maan Ja will be different than his previous films as it is packed with comedy, action, and entertainment.
 Ali Rehman Khan said "I really enjoyed working on Heer Maan Ja.
-I have high expectations with the film and I really hope everyone will like the film.
+I have high expectations with the film and I really hope everyone will like the film."

 Reception

 Critical response

 Haider Rifaat of The Express Tribune and Naya Daur gave the film a 4/5 rating and stated, "Heer Maan Ja was a crowd-puller.
 The theme, direction and music of the film were thoroughly entertaining.
 There were no loose ends and each character got closure, especially Heer.
 Many stars made brief cameos that positively influenced the story.
 With emphasis on minute details, the film was shot and acted out smartly."
 Faisal Ali H of Hip in Pakistan praised the performances of Ali Rehman Khan and Hareem Farooq along with screenplay and direction.
 He made mention of supporting cast and said, "No review of Heer Maan Ja would be complete without the brilliant supporting performances and cameos."
 He felt that The film had lighthearted sequences, romance & emotions, which were woven into its chase-driven narrative.
 Concluding Saleem opined, "The film’s positive issue-based messaging is indicative of socially responsible filmmaking which must be lauded.
-The film easily has all it takes to keep you entertained for the over two hour of its runtime and will definitely spice up your Eid festivities.
+The film easily has all it takes to keep you entertained for the over two hour of its runtime and will definitely spice up your Eid festivities."